 Do an Amazon Test Run

 Try doing an Amazon.com test run by purchasing a wholesale lot of items (on eBay or from a SaleHoo directory member) and listing them on Amazon.com.
+You can read our step by step guide to selling on Amazon for everything you need to know to get started.
 This exercise can show you if you would actually enjoy selling through Amazon.com.
 Better still, it helps you familiarize yourself with the process.

 Sell items on eBay first to see test the difference in the platforms, and to see how well these items sell.
 Then start offering your better-selling items on Amazon.com.
 Again, it merits repeating, be mindful of the differences in markets.